The incredible fishes that wander oceans with a transparent head

 It’s not just Macropinna — other types of barreleyes are just as mysterious.

-Barreleyes in the Opisthoproctus genus also possess tubular eyes, though they lack the fully transparent head seen in Macropinna.
-Instead, their eyes are directed upward to detect faint light sources, making them highly efficient at spotting prey in near-total darkness.
+Opisthoproctus barreleyes also possess tubular eyes, but they lack the fully transparent head seen in Macropinna.
+Instead, their eyes point upward to detect faint light sources, making them highly efficient at spotting prey in near-total darkness.

 Dolichopteryx is perhaps even more unusual.
 This fish takes tubular eye evolution one step further: in addition to its upward-facing eyes, Dolichopteryx has evolved a second set of reflective mirrors located behind the main lenses.
 These mirrors direct light to its retina from below, allowing it to spot prey and potential predators coming from any direction.